 By now near to drowning in complicity and subjection, I obeyed.
 She withdrew from behind her back a rolled-up copy of the Parliamentary orders of the day, and she gave me a sound smack before I could —how does one put this? — straighten up.
 I regained the perpendicular in some blushful confusion and difficulty, to see her swing away and look over her shoulder, the words “naughty boy” floating over me in my near trance-like state, as the journo witnesses closed in to say, “What was that all about?”
 I told them they would never understand, and — what do you know — they never did.And if you're thinking, "eww, gross.
 How could anyone find Thatcher sexual?" then you're missing the point.
 Your mistake is to assume men think the same as women.
 They don't.
 Stop lying to yourself.
 Which brings me to my next point.

 Put Nadine Higgins aside for a moment.
 The male commentary on sexual harassment always makes the same basic mistake that men think women are just female versions of them.
-They think women are attracted to good looks and repelled by chubby, overweight men with shower fetishes.
+They think women are attracted to good looks and repelled by chubby, overweight men like Weinstein with a shower fetish.
 Wrongolongadingdong.

-If your first thought about the Weinstein scandal was, "how could that man get those women" then I know for a damn fact you are both a man and have never been powerful, and more importantly, will never be powerful.
+If your first thought about his scandal was, "how could a man like him get a woman that hot?" then I know for a damn fact you are both a man and have never been powerful, and more importantly, will never be powerful.
 A man cannot be powerful and think women are his equal.
-And I'll risk the blowback by saying a man cannot be powerful and think of anyone as his equal.
-You have to say out loud - "I am better than them/him/her."
-Say it straight to their faces, but say it righteously.
+I'll even risk the blowback and say a man cannot be powerful and think of anyone as his equal.
+You have to say out loud - "I am better."
+Say it to their faces, and say it righteously.
 The magic won't work if you don't believe it.
 They will eat you alive if they smell even a molecule of insincerity.

 People want to be told what to do so badly, they'll listen to anyone.
 All you have to do is believe the message you're screaming.
 If your superiority isn't true, then make it true.
 That's how magic works.
 And do you know what happens once you think you're better than women?
 They like it.
 They respond to it.
 Women want a leader, they don't want to lead.
 They want to be able to look at their powerful man and say "he's mine."
-And if you think I'm only talking about women, then you're more broken than you realise.
+And if you think I'm only talking about women and not the entire society, then you're more broken than you realise.
 I'm free next week at 2 pm for a follow-up therapy session.

 Maybe they're silent because they're scared.
 Or maybe it's because women are attracted to what a man is, not what he looks like.
 An ugly millionaire like Weinstein can still get girls because of the status and resources he has, but an ugly female millionaire better have enough rooms in her mansion for ten generations of cats.
 She's gonna need the wall space.

 Women and men aren't the same, even though that's the progressive narrative.
 But if this were true, did anyone stop to ask what the default desires would be?
-Would it be the males' or the females'?
+Would it be the masculine or the feminine?
 Why?
-If you're scratching your head, then try asking it from the system's perspective: which default mode would sell more consumer goods?
+If you're scratching your head, then try asking it from the system's perspective: which would sell more consumer goods?

 That's why I wanted to write this.
 All this talk of sexism and the patriarchy and culture wars are just distractions.
 The system doesn't care if you're a girl or a boy, it only wants you to act in the required direction.
-You gave the system you hate a spectacular blowjob, and then try to punish it by making it want you more.
-From the system's perspective, not only did it still get blown, it liked it even more.
-Why were these women fighting?
+The #MeToo girls gave the hated system a spectacular blowjob, then tried to punish it by making it want them.
+From the system's perspective, not only did it still get blown, it will make even more money.
+Why are these women speaking up in the first place?
 "Is it freedom of choice?"
 Here's a hint, that's never the answer.
-Who cares what they were fighting for?
-All anyone wins is more ways to be obedient consumers.
+Who cares what they were fighting for when the only reward is more ways to be an obedient consumer.
 Wrong battlefield, ladies.

 Men have been leering at women like Nadine Higgins and "abusing their power" for millennia and no one has ever done a thing about it.
 And yet this event, this stupid story, covered the headlines like a cold wind.
 Why now?
 I can't be the only one who noticed the curtain swaying.

 Over the weekend, I watched the 1981 movie Quest for Fire.
 It's a French-Canadian film about cavemen.
-Shut up, I thought it was cool.
+Screw you, I thought it was cool.
 Plus it got me thinking.